sonnes/september/ui/README.md

 Create a transcriber queue that receives audio data from the recorder and passes it to `/api/transcribe` for transcription.

 Each transcription status is displayed in the message history

+Create a new route `/api/transcribe` that transcribes the audio data and returns the transcription text.

+Update the Recorder component to transcribe the audio data and return the transcription text.
+Remove the transcriber queue.

+Use groq